How Do You Remove Popcorn Ceiling Texture?

 • Open windows and doors to ventilate the area.

-• Clean up as soon as possible after the popcorn ceiling removal process is complete.
+• After the popcorn ceiling removal process, clean up as soon as possible.
 The longer you wait, the more difficult it will be to clean up the dust and debris.

 If you have a large area to clean up, or if the dust and debris are difficult to remove, you may want to hire a professional cleaning service.